Shinji Shumeikai

-(often abbreviated to Shumei) is a Japanese new religious movement and organization whose stated purpose is to advance health, happiness, and harmony for all through applying the insights of its founder, Mokichi Okada.
+Shinji Shūmeikai (神慈秀明会) (often abbreviated to Shumei) is an international spiritual fellowship and organization founded in 1970 by Mihoko Koyama (小山美秀子).
+Prior to founding the organization, she was president of the Shumei Church, the largest internal association of the Church of World Messianity (世界救世教, Sekai Kyūseikyō), and founded the organization as a spin-off of the Church of World Messianity.
+The purpose of the organization was to promote the health, happiness and harmony of all people by applying the insights of Mokichi Okada, the founder of the Church of World Messianity.
+According to the organization, the founder is not Mihoko Koyama, but Mokichi Okada.

 Reverently known as Meishusama within Shumei, Mokichi Okada taught that a world free of sickness, poverty, and strife could be achieved through spiritual healing, a reverence for nature, and the appreciation of art and beauty.
 The movement claims that no conflicts exist between itself and other spiritual paths that seek universal well-being.
 Its members come from diverse backgrounds, and many maintain and deepen their own beliefs while participating in Shumei.
 Further, Shumei holds that it maintains dialogue with people of all spiritual paths to promote tolerance and peace.